foundersandcoders/coursebook/src/mentoring/design-week/analysis.md

 ## How Might We...?

 This is a speculative exercise which intends to get developers thinking about the challenges of building a Product which will respond to the needs they've identified so far.
 Asking questions, and not worrying about the answers, will help to shape the key challenges of building this product.

+## Consequence scanning

+Developers are encouraged to think about the effects of building a product like the one they have in mind.
+What good could it do?
+And what harm might it cause?

+Create a table with two rows and two columns.
+The rows can be labelled "Intentended" and "Unintended"; and the columns labelled "Positive" and "Negative".
+You'll then have four squares for the developers to add notes.

+Developers should add notes to the relevant sections for different intended/unintedend and positive/negative consequences of the app.
+The consequences might be broad, and can be imminent or distant.
+The main idea here is to consider the impact of a certain digital product.